 91. Bring a bag to carry your purchases.

 92. If you have an expensive car, use a different one for garage sales.
 If you drive up in an expensive

 car, or wearing flashy jewelry and expensive clothes, you may not be able to negotiate very well.

 At the sale....

 93. Shop early for the best selection.
 Don't wait until Saturday.
-If the sale starts Thursday, go that day.
+If the sale starts Thursday, go on Thursday.

 94. Don't show up earlier than the established times of the sale.